Do Garmin Watches Track Blood Pressure? (2023 Updated)

 Garmin’s primary focus is making watches with comprehensive outdoor and sports features.
 Garmin fitness trackers are made for sports enthusiasts and fit people, and those people don’t have any severe health issues.

-Why Does Garmin Don’t Have Blood Pressure Monitor?
+Why Does Garmin Watches Don’t Have Blood Pressure Monitor?

 Manufacturing blood pressure watches is not as easy as making casual heart rate watches.
 There are comprehensive algorithms involved in blood pressure science.